Iagorrr04/Learning-Git/README.md

 -Master branch, is the main branch that contains the main version of the code.
 -Feature branch, are useful to work with a group.
 -Hot fix branch, just like a feature branch but with a single commit.

     ~ git branch //To see the current branchs
 -The "*" indicates the current branch that you are working.

     ~ git checkout <branch name>//To switch between branchs.
     ~ git checkout -b <new branch name> //To create and switch to the new branch.
--A change made in a feature branch don't appear in the main/master branch, is just like copy a folder and
+-A change made in a feature branch don't appear in the main/master branch, is just like copy a folder and.

     ~ git diff <name of the branch> //To check the differences betwenn the current branch and the spcified branch
     ~ git merge <name of the branch> //To merge the branchs
 -Before switch the branch is necessary commit the changes, or the current branch changes will be overwritten by the next branch.
 -When stucked in the terminal just press "q".
 -In a feature branch just after "push" the branch, will get an "error" message, so copy the given command.
 -PR = Pull request, that means a request to have the code pulled into another branch.

     ~ git pull //To donwload the file with branch
 -After merge a branch is likey that we don't use it so again, so delete it.

     ~ git branch -D <name of the branch>
     ~ git commit -am "message" //To add the changes of a modified files, doesn't work for new files

 ### Git merge conflict
 -Happens when we try to merge two branchs that have changes in the same line...  r